 Jemaa el-Fnaa: One of the most recognizable and visited squares in Africa is the Jemaa el-Fnaa, situated in the old city district of Marrakech.
 In this action-packed square, you will find quirky stalls, and even snake charmers beside chained Barbary apes.
-Once a bustling bus terminal, Jemaa el-Fnaa is today closed to vehicular traffic, ensuring the safety of pedestrians in the vicinity of the square.
-It remains one of the key attractions of Marrakech.
+Once a bustling bus terminal, Jemaa el-Fnaa is today closed to vehicular traffic, ensuring the safety of pedestrians in the vicinity of the square, and remains one of the key attractions of Marrakech.
 In fact, the square inspired the Masterpieces of the Oral and Intangible Heritage of Humanity project by UNESCO back in 2001.

 El Badi Palace: Situated at Ksibat Nhass, the El Badi Palace is a ruined palace that was commissioned by the Saadi sultan Ahmad al-Mansur in 1578.
 Completed 15 years later, the El Badi Palace, or the “Incomparable Palace,” proved to be a stunning masterpiece of the Saadi dynasty, and remained the pride of the rulers until the decline of the dynasty in the 17th century.
 Today, the El Badi Palace remains an impressive architectural sight, and continues to play host to numerous local festivals, as well as many travelers from all over the world.